MohamedAmineBoufares/i-message-clone/README.md

 # IMessage-Clone
-This is a IMessages-clone that I'm developing while I'm learning Redux.
+This is a IMessage-clone that I'm developing while I'm learning Redux.